logicmagix/XTide86/README.md

 ## License

-XTide86 is licensed under the GNU General Public License v3.0 or later.
+tide42 is licensed under the GNU General Public License v3.0 or later.
 See the [LICENSE](./LICENSE) file for full details.

 ## TermiC Support

-XTide86 includes `termic.sh`, a lightweight, interactive C/C++ environment launcher.
+tide42 includes `termic.sh`, a lightweight, interactive C/C++ environment launcher.
 It will be installed automatically to `/usr/local/bin/termic` unless it already exists.

 This script is licensed under GPLv3 and included with permission.

-## XTide86:
+## tide42:
 An ultra-efficient Neovim based IDE for Python and C/C++ prototyping.

+### Why the name?

+Tide42 is inspired in part by *The Hitchhiker’s Guide to the Galaxy*, where "42" is famously revealed as the Answer to the Ultimate Question of Life, the Universe, and Everything.

+This project reflects that same spirit: a terminal IDE that encourages curiosity, simplicity, and discovery—*you ask the questions*.
+Tide42 is meant to be your solution, leaving the questions in your hands.

-# XTra IDE 86 NEWS:
+# Terminal IDE 42 NEWS:

-05.30.25 XTide86 now includes multi system support (Debian, Arch, MacOS) a man page and automated updating from anywhere! (not just the repo directory)
+05.30.25 tide42 now includes multi system support (Debian, Arch, MacOS) a man page and automated updating from anywhere! (not just the repo directory)

 05.29.25 NOTICE FOR EXISTING USERS!!
-You must run xtide86 --update (anywhere) to fix install.sh issues related to the ncurses-term dependency if you run into issues or alternately re-clone the repo from GitHub for the fixed installer.
+Xtide86 has been renamed tide42 shortly after its release.
+This reflects a change that is meant to be geared towards you, the user, and your own questions, solutions, and outcomes.
+All alias logic is handled by install.sh so that --update remains functional.
+Simply run xtide86 --update from anywhere and use either xtide86 or tide42 to launch.

-**Version:** `v1.1.0`
+**Version:** `v1.2.0`
->**New in v1.1.0:** XTide86 now fully supports 256-color terminals!
+>**New in v1.2.0:** tide42 now fully supports 256-color terminals!
 >
 > - Improved color rendering in all panes and status bars
 > - Toggle between classic **Portcullis** and modern **GRID** visual themes or medieval listchars in init.vim
 > - v1.1.0 Update: Added --color and -c for optional 256 color palette.
-(Tested on gnome-terminal requries ncurses-term package to be installed).
-XTide86 supports clean minimal setups or full color-rice mode.
+(Tested on gnome-terminal requries ncurses-term package to be installed). tide42 supports clean minimal setups or full color-rice mode.
 Your terminal, your choice.
-> - Now supports opening new files editing files with xtide86 followed by the filename
+> - Now supports opening new files editing files with tide42 followed by the filename
 > - Use flag --quiet or -q to suppress log output.
-> - Update XTide86 from your anywhere with --update
+> - Update tide42 from your anywhere with --update
 > - Added keybinding \s to expand and select TermiC or \x to perform the same action for the terminal buffer.